humhub/humhub/MIGRATE-DEV-BS5.md

 </div>
 ```

-### Error messages with RichTextField widget
+### Error messages with RichTextField input widget

-When using the `RichTextField` widget AND setting the `form` attribute, as the active input is displayed as a nested input, the input elements mustn't be displayed twice.
+When using the `RichTextField` input widget AND setting the `form` attribute, as the active input is displayed as a nested input, the input elements mustn't be displayed twice.
 Previously, the error field was displayed by the parent input.
 But Bootstrap 5 requires the error field to be at the same level to the displayed input.

 So now, the error HTML element (`invalid-feedback`) is included in the widget.
 Which means it needs to be removed in the parent input (by specifying the template) to prevent displaying it twice.